Vietnam.vn - Nền tảng quảng bá Việt Nam

 Therefore, the option of flooding the tunnel seems to have been calculated by Israel to minimize human losses, as well as effectively solve the underground "maze".

-In an article on Substack, American investigative journalist Seymour Hersh said last month: "A source in the US government said that the Israeli leadership is apparently considering flooding a large part of Hamas' underground tunnel system."
+In an article on the Substack website, US investigative journalist Seymour Hersh said last month: "A source in the US administration said that the Israeli leadership appears to be considering flooding a large part of Hamas' underground tunnel system."

 According to Asia Times, AP